Departments of Medicine, Epidemiology and Biostatistics, McGill University

 My former PhD supervisor, Professor (emeritus) Lawrence Joseph, arguably Canada’s first Bayesian biostatistician

-Fonds de Recherche du Québec (Santé) whose salary support (1999 - 2023) allowed me to continue these statistical musings.
+Fonds de Recherche du Québec (Santé) whose salary support (1999 - 2023) allowed me to pursue these statistical musings.

 Heuts S et. al. Bayesian Analytical Methods in Cardiovascular Clinical Trials (A hands-on tutorial).
-Can J Cardiol. (in press)
+Can J Cardiol online

-Statistical code is available online for the references
+Statistical code is available online for the above references

 Slides available here